erichardson30/imdb-app/README.md

 In the root directory, run `docker compose up` to install all dependencies and start both applications.

+In the root directory, run `docker compose up --build` if changes are made to apps and need to be re-deployed.

 # Application
 This application interfaces with the [IMDB api](https://www.npmjs.com/package/imdb-api) and searches for a movie title, returning back a single match.